seqan/seqan3/doc/tutorial/argument_parser/index.md

 \snippet doc/tutorial/argument_parser/small_snippets.cpp required_option

-If the user does **not** supply the required option via the command line, he will now get the following error:
+If the user does **not** supply the required option via the command line, they will now get the following error:

 ```console
 ./example_program --some-other-option